 No deduction is allowed for accounting depreciation or impairment.
 However, capital allowances are permitted at varying rates (on a straight-line basis) for certain assets used for business purposes, including buildings and machinery used in manufacturing, industrial buildings and hotels, machinery and plant, agricultural works, and mining.

-The Second Schedule of the ITA has been overhauled, and new capital/investment allowance rates are as follows:
+The capital/investment allowance rates are as follows:

 |Capital expenditure on buildings:|

 |Hotel buildings||50% in first year of use and 25% per year on a reducing balance for the residual value|

 |Petroleum or gas storage facilities|

 |Educational buildings including student hostels||10% per year on reducing balance|

 |Machinery used for manufacture||50% in first year of use and 25% per year on a reducing balance for the residual value|

 |Machinery used to undertake exploration operations under a prospecting right|